-Securing grant funding could really help your business develop and grow.
-But even experts can find it difficult to keep track of the hundreds of different grant schemes which keep appearing and then disappearing.
+A grant could provide funding to help your business start up, develop and grow.
+But even experts can find it difficult to keep track of the hundreds of different grant schemes.

 You need to identify relevant grant schemes and understand whether your business is likely to qualify.
 You also have to understand the application process and decide whether it is worth applying.